Gospel & Universe

 Belief in a realm of Hades was complemented by an alternative land of the blessed, usually an island located at the edges of the earth, where kings and other favoured individuals enjoyed a happy eternity.
 Although it remains unclear just how this eschatology fits into the religious thought of pre-classical Greece, the idea of such an afterlife is generally agreed to go back at least to Minoan-Mycenaean times.
 (Anthony Edwards, "Achilles in the Underground," 1985)

 This is of course a complex topic, best suited to experts in the Ancient and Classical worlds.
 Yet it doesn’t seem unreasonable to suggest that whatever the deep roots of a positive afterlife are, the Egyptian scenario must have played either an originating or a reinforcing role.
-The many masterful renditions of The Book of the Dead give a clear picture of the importance and ubiquity of this concept, yet perhaps even more inspiring are the frescoes depicting the idealized afterlife of a 14th C. BC scribe called Nebamun — now in the British Museum:
+The many masterful renditions of The Book of the Dead give a clear picture of the importance and ubiquity of this concept, an inspiring version of which can be seen in the frescoes depicting the afterlife of a 14th C. BC scribe called Nebamun — now in the British Museum: